Ruth Hartley: Biography

 Ruth spent her childhood in Zimbabwe before moving to South Africa in the early 60s to study art.
-After contravening apartheid laws she had to leave South Africa and sought sanctuary in London.
+After contravening apartheid laws and risking a 7-year prison sentence she had to leave South Africa and sought sanctuary in London.

 Ruth has held many exhibitions of her art work, starting in Zambia in 1980, and subsequently in the UK and France.
 Her painting, The Bombing of Chinkumbi Camp, is in the Zambia National Museum.
 In 1984 Ruth was invited to become Managing Director of the Mpapa Gallery, founded in Lusaka by Joan Pilcher and Heather Montgomerie as the first gallery in Zambia promoting the work of Zambian artists.
+Ruth published a monograph on Mpapa Gallery in 2024.
 She returned to the UK in 1994 to practice and teach art.

-Ruth moved to South-West France in 2008 where she lives in a rural village and since 2017 has been married to John Corley.
+Ruth moved to South-West France in 2008 where she lives in a rural village and since 2017 has been married to Dr. John Corley.
 She continues to write and paint.
 Her work includes novels, short stories, poetry and memoir, all with an environmental and political flavour.

+She has a sister, Clare, and a half-brother, Rick.